pabtomas/flagbox/README.md

 Now if you are changing directory (exemple: `/tmp` directory) and typing `,`, you will come back to the directory pointed by `,` mark.
 Full commas aliases are used by *flagbox* to allow you to save directory and jump it later.
 By default, you can save up to 3 marks in a box (`,`, `,,` and `,,,` marks).
 You can change this setting in your `.flagbox.conf` file.

 What now if you want to erase a mark that you will not use anymore? *flagbox* generates resetting aliases for this purpose.
-Suppose that your current box is built with the following content:
+Let's assume that your current box is built with the following content:

 </br>
 <img src="/media/fullfilledbox.png">